 What is a Letter of Protection (LOP)?

-A LOP is a document signed by the patient and either their attorney or adjustor in order to legal promise to protect Purposed Physical Therapy's interests in the event of a settlement.
-Many insurances send payments of therapy service directly to Purposed Physical Therapy.
-However, some insurances may send payments to the patient, or the attorney, in order to pay for therapy services provided by Purposed Physical Therapy.
+A LOP is a document signed by the patient and either their attorney or adjustor in order to legal promise to protect Purposed Physical Therapy & Massage's interests in the event of a settlement.
+Many insurances send payments of therapy service directly to Purposed Physical Therapy & Massage in Greenville SC.
+However, some insurances may send payments to the patient, or the attorney, in order to pay for Therapy services provided by Purposed Physical Therapy & Massage.
 This document assures that neither the patient, nor the attorney or adjustor, will uphold these payments belonging to Purposed Physical Therapy.
 It is merely a requirement that we, as your medical provider will be paid for the services we provided to you.

 This LOP will NOT affect your credit unless we do not receive payment for our medical services.
 In the case that we do not receive payment for our services, your credit could be affected if we have no alternative but to turn the matter over to a collection agency after proper notice is given to you.
 This is an extremely rare occurrence with motor vehicle accident patients that receive treatment at our locations, but something we still take very seriously.